MathewKJ2048/Wang-cube-circuit-simulator-user-manual/manual/editor.md

-# Editing
+# Editor

 All buttons that edit the main tiling are present in the upper left corner of the centre pane.
-The editor is modal, with five modes.
+The editor has five modes.
 The first four modes (in order of trigger buttons, left to right) are:

 - `default` - used to move via dragging the mouse and picking tile-types of tiles in the main tiling
 - `select` - used to select groups of tiles in the main tiling for other operations